mz2/WeightedLRUCache/README.md

 ## Installation

-Add WeightedLRUCache to your Swift package by adding the following to your Package.swift file in the dependencies array:
+Add WeightedLRUCache to your Swift package as a dependency by adding the following to your Package.swift file in the dependencies array:

 ```swift
 .package(url: "https://github.com/mz2/WeightedLRUCache.git", from: "<version>")